ddl-subir-m/game_code_gen/README.md

 # Game Code Generator

 An AI-powered game development system that generates complete, playable browser-based games using Claude 3.5 Sonnet.
 The system can create various classic arcade-style games with full game mechanics, graphics, and controls.
+Sample games are included in the `src/games` directory.

 ## Features